technomada/cloud-from-scratch/apps/README.md

 ## More Resources
 * https://github.com/awesome-selfhosted/awesome-selfhosted

 Have an idea for an app to be listed here?
-Make a pull request!
+File an isssue or make a pull request!